-Due to the fluctuating nature of system management functions, a fixed portion of the total processing capacity is assigned to system management.
+As system management functions fluctuate, a fixed portion of the total processing capacity is assigned to system management.
 For all Communication Manager servers, 27% of the total processing capacity of the system is allocated to system management.
 If the total processor occupancy exceeds approximately 92%, all system management operations are delayed, and subsequent call attempts are rejected.